baravind031/To-Do-Application-/README.md

   Read a TO-DO task (/todos/{todo_id} - GET)
   Update a TO-DO task (/todos/{todo_id} - PUT)
   Delete a TO-DO task (/todos/{todo_id} - DELETE)
+3. Change the MySQL url add your's database user

-3 .
-Defines two database models using SQLAlchemy ORM:
+4. Defines two database models using SQLAlchemy ORM:
     i.
 Todo: Represents a TO-DO task with fields id, task, and content. ii.
 User_DB: Represents a user with fields id, username, email, and hashed_password.

-4. Authentication Setup
+5. Authentication Setup
   i.
 An OAuth2 password bearer authentication scheme oauth2_scheme is created with the token URL /login. ii.
 A password hashing context pwd_context is initialized with the bcrypt hashing scheme for hashing passwords securely.

-5. The database session is managed using the SessionLocal object created by sessionmaker and Sessions are created and closed for each request using the get_db() dependency function
+6. The database session is managed using the SessionLocal object created by sessionmaker and Sessions are created and closed for each request using the get_db() dependency function
-6. The application is run using uvicorn.run() method
+7. The application is run using uvicorn.run() method
-7. To run the TO-DO App use this command "uvicorn main:app --reload"
+8. To run the TO-DO App use this command "uvicorn main:app --reload"

-8. Can generate a new secret key and replace the existing one
+9. Can generate a new secret key and replace the existing one
+10. After running sucessful enter http://127.0.0.1:8000 in browser bar, after that you can access the Swagger UI by navigating "/docs" to " http://127.0.0.1:8000/docs "